AnnieEvans83/Curriculum/README.md

 ## Instructors Guidelines

-If you are teaching AutoAuto curriculum got to [Curriculum Map]
+If you are teaching the AutoAuto curriculum got to [Curriculum Map]

 Table of Contents
 -----------------